Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Materials and methods

 For the two-variant SEIR model, they are given by

-where the first entry is the ratio of currently infected people describing the count data from testing, and the second entry describes seroprevalence, the ratio of individuals with antibodies present due to a prior infection.
-Because the observation process may have several limitations, an additional scaling parameter $s$ is used to capture that only a fraction of cases is reported~\citep{ethiopian_data}.
+where the first entry represents the latent prevalence of currently infected individuals.
+In practice, this quantity is not observed directly but is inferred from testing data.
+One method of inference is to consider the proportion of positive tests among all tests performed, under the assumption that the cohort tested is representative of the population as a whole.
+The observation model therefore treats testing-derived prevalence as noisy observations of the underlying population prevalence given by the model.
+The second entry represents seroprevalence, i.e., the proportion of individuals with antibodies due to a prior infection.
+Because the observation process may have several limitations, such as incomplete reporting or under-ascertainment, an additional scaling parameter $s$ is used to account for the fact that only a fraction of infections may be captured in the reported testing data~\cite{ethiopian_data}.

 To reflect measurement uncertainty, synthetic realizations of the observables are perturbed with noise.
 In this study, we leverage additive Gaussian noise.
 That means we have